 The Branch of the FSUE “GRFC” in the Urals Federal District is a unit of the Radio Frequency Service of the Russian Federation responsible for ensuring proper use of civilian radio frequencies and channels, radio electronic facilities and high-frequency devices (HFD) in the territory of the Urals Federal District for the purposes of maintaining availability of radio frequency spectrum allocated to users and providing for electromagnetic compatibility of radio frequency equipment and high-frequency devices.

 The Radio Frequency Service’s work is managed by the Federal Service for Supervision of Communications, Information Technology, and Mass Media (ROSKOMNADZOR).

 The branch is headquartered in Yekaterinburg and has offices in the following regions of Federal District:

 - the Tyumen Region and the Yamal-Nenets Autonomous Okrug;

 - the Khanty-Mansi Autonomous Okrug – Yugra.

-On October 10, 2014, the Radio Frequency Centres of all the Federal Districts were reorganized as branches of Federal State Unitary Enterprise "Radio Frequency Centre of the Central Federal District" (GRFC).
+On October 10, 2014, the Radio Frequency Centres of all the Federal Districts were reorganized as branches of Federal State Unitary Enterprise "Radio Frequency Centre of the Central Federal District".

 - more than 7,000 station parameter measurements performed monthly;

-Today, the Centre’s radio monitoring system comprises 59 fixed and 30 mobile monitoring facilities and 2 radar stations covering frequencies below 30 MHz and 46 radio monitoring posts covering frequencies above 30 MHz.
+Today, the Branch’s radio monitoring system comprises 62 fixed and 32 mobile monitoring facilities and 2 radar stations covering frequencies below 30 MHz and 46 radio monitoring posts covering frequencies above 30 MHz.